 Avoidant Personality Disorder (AvPD)

-Symptoms of Avoidant Personality Disorder may include:
+What Are the Symptoms of Avoidant Personality Disorder

-- Fear of being criticized or rejected, and a reluctance to engage in activities that may lead to these experiences
+• Fear of being criticized or rejected, and a reluctance to engage in activities that may lead to these experiences

-- Difficulty forming close relationships, and a tendency to be shy or reserved around others
+• Difficulty forming close relationships, and a tendency to be shy or reserved around others

-- Hypersensitivity to social cues, including facial expressions and body language
+• Hypersensitivity to social cues, including facial expressions and body language

-What are the causes of Avoidant Personality Disorder
+What are the causes of Avoidant Personality Disorder?

 The causes of Avoidant Personality Disorder are not well understood, but it is believed to be related to a combination of genetic, environmental, and psychological factors.
 Studies have shown that people with AvPD may have a genetic predisposition to anxiety disorders and that early childhood experiences of rejection or criticism may contribute to the development of the condition.